 The number of Americans quitting their jobs was regularly reported as it began and mushroomed throughout 2021.

-The Great Resignation term came into wide use last year and now is common in everyday language and news reports.
-This year on Jan.
-4, the Bureau of Labor Statistics reported November’s resignations were the highest to date, increasing the 2021 total “separations” to 6.3 million, a “quits rate” of 3%.
+The term Great Resignation came into wide use in 2021 and now is common in everyday language and news reports.
+This year on January 4, the Bureau of Labor Statistics reported November’s resignations were the highest to date, increasing the 2021 total “separations” to 6.3 million, a “quits rate” of 3 percent.
 That included more than 52,000 nationwide who left jobs in “health care and social assistance,” the category that includes social work.

-An October 13 story from Catalyst, a nonprofit that promotes progress and inclusion for women, covered a survey it took with CNBC that found “more than seven of 10 employees (76%) say they want their company to make work permanently flexible in terms of schedule or location.”
+An October 13 story from Catalyst, a nonprofit that promotes progress and inclusion for women, covered a survey it took with CNBC that found “more than seven of 10 employees (76 percent) say they want their company to make work permanently flexible in terms of schedule or location.”